 How to Make Hamburger Soup

-3. Stir in the chopped tomatoes and tomato sauce, Italian seasoning, salt, Worcestershire sauce, and soy sauce and cook for approximately 1 minute before adding the beef broth, cannellini beans, and entire bag of frozen peas and carrots.
+3. Add the canned chopped tomatoes and tomato sauce, Italian seasoning, salt, Worcestershire sauce, and soy sauce, and cook for approximately 1 minute before adding the beef broth, cannellini beans, and entire bag of frozen peas and carrots.
 Mix well and increase heat to high.
 Bring to a boil.

 Can you Freeze Hamburger Soup?

-More Easy Recipes,
+More Ground Beef Recipes,

-Hamburger Soup Recipe (Beef and Macaroni Soup)
+Hamburger Soup Recipe

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

 - 1.5 lbs lean ground beef